 Match Makers are probably the most important of all Volunteer activities.
 Match Makers are the crucial link between potential adopters and their new life-long friend.
 This volunteer duty consists of assisting potential adopters, and helping make sure kennel cards are correct and are on the appropriate dog kennels.
-Match Makers take dogs to meet potential adopters, and explain the adoption process to potential adopters.
+Match Makers take dogs to meet potential adopters and explain the adoption process to potential adopters.
 Knowledge of dog breeds and dog behavior is helpful but not required.
 Knowledge of HHS dog’s personalities is essential to match making.
 This opportunity requires a high level of physical activity.

 Dog Walkers take dogs to designated off-leash areas to make sure dogs are properly socialized and exercised.
+Volunteers are encouraged to leash train each dog as they walk it to the off-lease exercise areas.
 This opportunity requires a high level of physical activity.
-Volunteers are encouraged to leash train each dog as they walk it to the off-lease exercise areas.

 Dog Bathers help our adoptable dogs look their best by bathing and brushing them.
 Grooming is done in our inside kitchen, and inside and outside tubs are provided.
 Many dogs come into our facility badly matted and need to be shaved down.
-Other dogs just need a trim to look their best.
+Other dogs just need a little trim to look their best.
 Shampoo and brushes are provided through donations, however, if you have your own feel free to bring them with you.
 This opportunity requires some bending, carrying, and high level of physical activity.

 Chow Hound Program

-The Chow Hound Program is designed to help our extra-skinny residents put on some much-needed weight!
+The Chow Hound Program is designed to help our extra-thin animals put on some much-needed weight!
 Volunteers are asked to prepare extra/special meals, then to encourage and praise our Chow Hounds during feeding.
 There are always dogs on this list, so we always need help feeding them - 7 days a week.
 It is amazing what a few weeks of extra meals can do for our furry friends!